y-aleksey/cbSkollr/README.md

 ## Synopsis

-Parallax page using skrollr.js to promote career builder extensive data on the interview process.
-Responsive, Mobile-friendly, custom navigation and animation.

 Career Builder wanted to promote their extensive data on the interview process.
 We decided on a parallax page that would help draw the visitors in and maintain their interests throughout the entire work.